wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * You can use an USB BT adapter mentioned above, or [DIY a board](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to make internal BT working.
    * This requires some tech skills!!!
 You could toast your laptop if you do it wrong.
 I am serious.
 * Time sync issues:
    * [Time sync issues](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/): Some might also experience between Windows and macOS.
-Here is a [Fix](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/timesync-v1.0) credit to [SwampFox82](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/).
+Here is a [Fix](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/timesync-v1.0) (cr.
+[SwampFox82](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/)).
 * Boot issues:
    * [Special Simplified Edition](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v10.14.0.SE): Many people are experiencing unknown issues to boot into macOS.
    * I released a EFI configuration to at least boot into the OS and see what we can do.
 Read more in the release comment.
 (It is for 10.14.3 idk if it works in 10.14.4 or newer).